Asylum Access Thailand has been securing the rights of refugees since 2007.

 Call for Interpreters

-AAT is seeking to employ Interpreters for Arabic, Vietnamese-Jarai, Somali, and Thai languages to join our friendly and professional team.
+AAT is seeking to employ interpreters for Khmer, Chinese, and Somali languages to join our friendly and professional team.

 Click Here for further details